Artiume/jellyfin-docs/general/clients/codecs.md

 ## [Container Compatibility](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Containers)

 If the container is unsupported, this will result in remuxing.
 The video and audio codec will remain intact, but wrapped in a container that is supported.
-This is the least intensive process, remuxing speed can be up to 10000x real time, remuxing + audio (ac3 2ch to aac 2ch) happened at 100x real time on the same sample.
+This is the least intensive process.
+Most video containers will be remuxed to use the hls streaming protocol and ts containers.
+Disabling remuxing shouldn't be a concern even for a Rpi3.

 ||WebOS|Android|AndroidTV|Kodi|Roku
 |:---:|:---:|:---:|:---:|:---:|:---: